albertonoys/M5PORKCHOP/README.md

         * Hashcat 22000 export - GPU goes brrrrrr
         * [D] key for instant CHILL DONOHAM flip - tactical dissociative identity

-    When a handshake drops, your pig loses its mind.
-Three beeps for PMKID, happy oinks for EAPOL.
-Feed it enough and watch the XP climb.
+    when a handshake drops, your pig loses its mind. three beeps for PMKID, happy oinks for EAPOL. feed it enough and watch the XP climb.

-    Output format: `hashcat -m 22000 *.22000 rockyou.txt`
+    output format: `hashcat -m 22000 *.22000 rockyou.txt`

-    Your GPU will thank you.
-Your electric bill won't.
+    your GPU will thank you. your electric bill won't.

-    Stealth features (because WIDS exist and sysadmins have feelings):
+    stealth features (because WIDS exist and sysadmins have feelings):

         * MAC randomization - new identity every mode start
-        * Deauth jitter (1-5ms random delays) - no machine-gun timing
+        * deauth jitter (1-5ms random delays) - no machine-gun timing
-        * Both ON by default - we're not amateurs here
+        * both ON by default - we're not amateurs here

-    Want to get caught?
-Turn 'em off.
-We won't judge.
-Actually we will.
+    want to get caught? turn 'em off. we won't judge. actually we will.

     BOAR BROS - because nuking your own router is just sad:

-        Every hog needs a pack.
-Press [B] and that network becomes family.
-Family don't get deauth'd.
-Family don't get stalked.
-        Family lives in /boar_bros.txt on your SD card forever.
+        every hog needs a pack. press [B] and that network becomes family. family don't get deauth'd. family don't get stalked. family lives in /boar_bros.txt on your SD card forever.

-        Design philosophy: We always LISTEN to a Bro, but never PUNCH a Bro in the face.
-Passive capture still works - if Bro's client reconnects naturally and we catch the handshake, that's just being observant.
-We just don't actively attack Bros.
+        design philosophy: we always LISTEN to a bro, but never PUNCH a bro in the face. passive capture still works - if bro's client reconnects naturally and we catch the handshake, that's just being observant. we just don't actively attack bros.

-        * Home router?
-BRO.
-Work WiFi? ...your call.
+        * home router?
+BRO. work WiFi? ...your call.
-        * Hit [B] mid-attack and watch the frames stop cold
+        * hit [B] mid-attack and watch the frames stop cold
-        * Hidden networks join as "NONAME BRO" - anonymous bros welcome
+        * hidden networks join as "NONAME BRO" - anonymous bros welcome
-        * Spectrum mode tags 'em with [BRO] - visible loyalty
+        * spectrum mode tags 'em with [BRO] - visible loyalty
-        * Menu lets you manage your crew, [D] to cut ties
+        * menu lets you manage your crew, [D] to cut ties
-        * Passive handshake capture still works - we're listening, not punching
+        * passive handshake capture still works - we're listening, not punching

-        The exclusion list isn't about mercy.
-It's about not having to explain to your roommate why Netflix keeps dropping.
+        the exclusion list isn't about mercy. it's about not having to explain to your roommate why Netflix keeps dropping.

-    Quick toggle - tactical mode switch:
+    quick toggle - tactical mode switch:

         smash [D] while hunting to flip between chaos and zen: